-Please return the completed application form to email@example.com before midnight on Sunday 30 September.
+Please return the completed application form to email@example.com before noon on Friday 29 March.

 Applications after this date will not be considered.

-If successful in the Student Ambassador role, you must attend two compulsory training sessions the week commencing 22 October.
+If successful in the Student Ambassador role, you must attend two compulsory training sessions on the 16, 17 or 18 April.